bbatsov/metaredux/_posts/2021-09-28-meta-reduce-2021-2-autumn-begins.md

 That's big!
 Huge thanks to Arne for working on that functionality!

-`clj-refactor` and `refactor-nrepl` have been getting a lot of love by `vemv`, and I guess we'll be ready for great release in a couple of weeks.
+`clj-refactor` and `refactor-nrepl` have been getting a lot of love by `vemv`, and I guess we'll be ready for a great release in a couple of weeks.
 I think it's safe to say that the projects hadn't seen so much activity in a very long time.
 At this pace the issue trackers for both projects will be empty by Christmas!